pgvector/pgvector/README.md

 ## Upgrading

-Install the latest version.
+[Install](#installation) the latest version (use the same method as the original installation).
 Then in each database you want to upgrade, run:

 ```sql
 ALTER EXTENSION vector UPDATE;